astravant/digitalgarden/_notes/daily-notes.md

 > Nobody’s smart enough to design a society; you’ve got to experiment.

-If we can connect brains to an AGI (+ our quantified body data), will they know better than us what we should do?
+- Q: If we can connect brains to an AGI (+ our quantified body data), will they know better than us what we should do?

 - Perhaps there is less patriotism today bc/ the current generations have not had to sacrifice anything for the country.
 It sounds counterintuitive but if you make sacrifices and give things up for someone or something, we feel more drawn to and connected to that thing.